Haunted Twins

 This story isn't necessarily what it appears to be on the surface.

-It's key-worded as being consensual, but is it really?
+Some say it's consensual, but is it really?

-Each chapter, at least in the beginning, could be its own little stand-alone story.
+Each chapter, at least in the beginning, could be its own stand alone little story.
 But the ghost in this story is active only on one day of the year, so each year there's a new story on that day ... sort of.

 Bob